 2. Move your Tablet Close to the Max Speaker and Turn On Bluetooth

 Avoid being further than fifteen to twenty feet away, for maximum setup speed and minimum errors.
-The app and your speaker require Bluetooth on your mobile device be enabled, so that settings that you establish in the app prior to when the speaker connects to Wi-Fi are communicated to the speaker.
+You must enable Bluetooth so that the app and your speaker.
+This lets the app transmit the settings that you establish to the speaker.

 3. Connect your Mobile Device to the same Wi-Fi Network that you’re Connecting your Speaker To